stephendawsondev/Sleep-Healthily/README.md

 # Sleep Healthily

-Sleep Healthily is an e-commerce website that focuses on selling products to help you sleep better.
+Sleep Healthily is a modern E-Commerce website that sells products to help you have a good night's sleep.
+The site has 6 main products, but staff members can also add more products to the range for customers to purchase.
+You can [click here to see the deployed Sleep Healthily site on Heroku](https://sleep-healthily-12a12155ea31.herokuapp.com/).

 ## Planning and Design